ak--47/mixpanel-import/README.md

 because... i needed this and it didn't exist... so i made it.

-then i made it public it because i thought it would be useful to others
+then i made it public it because i thought it would be useful to others. then it was, so i made some improvements.

 found a bug? have an idea?